🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The Takeaway

-One way to differentiate between investment and speculation is through the lens of probability.
-If an asset is purchased that carries a reasonable probability of profit over time, it’s an investment.
-If an asset carries a higher likelihood of significant fluctuation and volatility, it is speculation.
+The main way to differentiate between investment and speculation is through the lens of risk exposure.
+If an asset is purchased that carries a reasonable probability of profit over time without significant risk, it’s an investment.
+If an asset carries a higher likelihood of significant fluctuation and volatility in a short period of time, it is speculation.

 A long-term commitment to a broad stock market investment, like an equity-based index fund, is generally considered an investment.
-Historical data shows us that the likelihood of seeing gains over long periods, like 20 years or more, is high.
+Historical data shows us that the likelihood of seeing gains over long periods, like 20 years or more, is reasonable — although there is always the risk of loss.

-Compare that with a trader who purchases a single stock with the expectation that the price will surge that very day (or even that year!) — which is far more difficult to predict and has a much lower probability of success.
+Compare that with a trader who purchases a single stock with the expectation that the price will surge that very day or week — which is far more difficult to predict and has a much lower probability of success.

 Invest with as little as $5 with a SoFi Active Investing account.